-Are nominal damages required for past constitutional violations when only nominal damages requested?
+1. Nominal Damages.
+Are nominal damages always required for constitutional violations?
 Or are they only proper when compensatory damages are also demanded?
 In Uzuegbunam v.
 Preczewski, 141 S. Ct.
 792 (2021), two students at a small state college challenged college policies limiting student speech under § 1983 and the First Amendment.
 They sought declaratory and injunctive relief as well as nominal damages from school officials, but not compensatory damages.
 While the case was pending, the college revised the polices and one of the students graduated.
-The District Court and the Eleventh Circuit agreed the case was rendered moot; their "claim for nominal damages cannot save their otherwise moot constitutional challenge to the Prior Policies."
+The District Court and the Eleventh Circuit agreed the case was rendered moot; their

+"claim for nominal damages cannot save their otherwise moot constitutional challenge to the Prior Policies."